Infographic authored by Michael Weston Judgement Defense Attorney.

 There is NO CHARGE to have us examine your situation and advise what the best solution may be.

-After reviewing your situation we will generally quote you FIXED FEE.
+After reviewing your situation we will generally quote you a FIXED FEE.
 This means that you will not have to worry about paying an hourly rate and you will know exactly how much it will cost to hire us.
 We also have a variety of payment plans on our fees.

 What Cities in Texas does Weston Legal support?